 The BBSRC Advanced Training Partnership's (ATP) are vehicles for research-led training focused on responding to the needs of industry.
 Our goal is to increase the sustainability and efficiency of Pasture-Based Agriculture in the UK.
-Together with IBERS-Aberystwyth and Bangor Universtity, NIAB TAG is providing an accessible training base to allow relevant businesses to meet the very real challenges of:
+Together with IBERS-Aberystwyth and Bangor Universtity, NIAB is providing an accessible training base to allow relevant businesses to meet the very real challenges of:

 NIAB is committed to promoting the next generation of agricultural advisors and crop scientists, by providing opportunities for them to engage and network with researchers and industry professionals and access up-to-date applied agronomy information and research.

 ASSET (Agricultural Science Student Education Training) is an innovative training and award scheme aimed at encouraging more students into the plant science sector.
-It is a joint initiative between NIAB TAG and four leading crop science universities; Reading, Harper Adams, Newcastle and Nottingham, and is generously supported by the NIAB Trust and The Morley Agricultural Foundation charities.
+It is a joint initiative between NIAB and four leading crop science universities; Reading, Harper Adams, Newcastle and Nottingham, and is generously supported by the NIAB Trust and The Morley Agricultural Foundation charities.

-A unique trials-based competition open to student teams, the NIAB TAG Agronomy Cup launched in 2012 promotes the training of a new generation of agricultural advisors and crop scientists, and increases our engagement with colleges and universities.
+A unique trials-based competition open to student teams, the Countrywide NIAB Agronomy Cup launched in 2012 promotes the training of a new generation of agricultural advisors and crop scientists, and increases our engagement with colleges and universities.

 A field-based, practical training course for people aged between 18-39 who are involved in agriculture and want to improve their agronoy know-how and push their crops to the optimum performance.